muun/apollo/README.md

 There's also a pure java **common** module with code shared all over.
 This repository contains all but the presentation layer.

-### Java

-This project can be built using java 1.8.
-Some compilation problems may arise if you are using a newer jdk.

 ### LibWallet

 Setup